This chapter covers

 - Equivalence and idempotence

-If you have already established an accurate and concise mental model, misconceptions or misinformation will not affect you.
-However, if you are still developing that mental model, misconceptions or misinformation may lead you to design a system based on assumptions of guarantees that were never actually provided.
-In this chapter, we will be rigorously accurate and concise in order to develop a mental model that is also rigorously accurate and concise.
+If you have already established an accurate, concise mental model, misconceptions and misinformation will not affect you.
+But if you are still developing that mental model, misconceptions or misinformation may lead you to design a system based on assumptions of guarantees that were never provided.
+In this chapter, we will be rigorously accurate and concise as we develop a mental model that is also rigorously accurate and concise.